 Courses Recently Taught

 This course surveys Western art and architecture from the Paleolithic era to the end of the Middle Ages.
 Training in visual analysis is emphasized, as are the historical context, religious beliefs and social conditions in which the artwork was produced.
 This is primarily a lecture class, though discussion is encouraged.
 Requirements include examinations and short papers.
-This counts toward the introductory course requirement for the major.
+This counts toward the 100-level course requirement for the major.
 No prerequisite.
 Offered every semester.

 This course introduces students to the visual, material and architectural heritage of Asia.
 It is not intended as a survey or comprehensive study of all the arts of Asia.
 As an introduction to the discipline of art history, this course aims to teach students how to analyze images, objects and the built environment through their formal and visual qualities, their material characteristics and how they structure — and are structured by — the space around them.
 We consider how objects and spaces functioned within their respective cultural, religious and political contexts.
-This counts toward the 100-level introductory course and Asia place requirements for the major.
+This counts toward the 100-level course requirement and Asia place requirements for the major.
 No prerequisite.

 This course concerns the arts of medieval Europe from the fourth to the 10th centuries.
 The class learns about the major forms of architecture, sculpture, painting and the decorative arts of the Middle Ages.
 Style and iconography are considered within the cultural context of large societal movements, including monastic reform and pilgrimage.
 The secondary focus is on information literacy and how to develop and write a research paper.
 The class format consists of lecture, discussion, debate and presentations.
 This counts toward the Europe and Americas place and the 600-1800 time requirements for the major.
 Prerequisite: any 100-level ARHS course.